Sandor Clegane: A Storm of Swords

 In A Storm of Swords, the lordless Sandor gets drunk and is captured by the Brotherhood Without Banners, who sentences him to a trial by combat on a charge of murder accused by Arya.
 Sandor prevails against the Brotherhood leader Beric Dondarrion and is set free.
 He later kidnaps Arya and hopes to ransom her to her brother Robb Stark at Riverrun in order to earn a place in Robb's service.
 He takes her to the Twins, where Robb is attending the wedding of his uncle.
 However, just as they arrive, the Red Wedding happens and the Freys begin slaughtering the Starks.
 Sandor knocks Arya unconscious to prevent her from running into the castle and fights his way out, killing three Frey knights.
 They later encounter three of Gregor's men — Polliver, Tickler and a pimply squire from House Sarsfield — at the Crossroad Inn.
 Sandor is provoked while drunken and kills Polliver in the ensuing altercation, but is seriously injured.
 He becomes critically ill when his wounds begin to fester, so Arya abandons him under a tree to await his apparent death.

 A Feast for Crows

 He is mentioned a few times in A Feast for Crows (2005), because stories are spreading that somebody using the Hound's helmet is committing atrocities.
 But the Elder Brother mentions to Brienne of Tarth that he found Sandor moribund, and is now "at rest", so his helmet was doubtless stolen from his graveyard.
 However, the appearance of a mute gravedigger who matches Sandor physically and the Elder Brother's refusal to confirm if Sandor is dead imply that he may still be alive.

-As for the Hound's helmet, it is after revealed to Brienne and Podrick that it was Rorge and his criminal band who took it.
+As for the Hound's helmet, it is later revealed to Brienne and Podrick that it was Rorge and his criminal band who took it.
 And when the two of them are captured by the Brotherhood Without Banners and Rorge's band is killed, Lem decides to keep the helmet for himself, despite Thoros' opposition.